alvst/homebridge-switchbot-thermostat/README.md

 | `temp_up_accessory_uuid`      | Accessory Token UUID for you Switchbot that controls temperature increase | `Yes`    |
 | `temp_down_accessory_uuid`    | Accessory Token UUID for you Switchbot that controls temperature decrease | `Yes`    |

-\* If you do not want to/need to control turning devices on and off, this is optional.
+\* If you do not want to/need to control turning on and off your thermostat, this is optional.

 ## Optional fields